HyperFoldUK/sparse-ternary-fma/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3 (AGPLv3) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-The AGPLv3 is a strong copyleft license that ensures:
+The Apache 2.0 license is a permissive open-source license that:
-- Freedom to use, study, modify, and distribute the software
-- Any modifications, including those used in network services, must be shared under the same license
-- Source code must be made available to users of network services based on this code
+- Allows free use in commercial and open-source projects
+- Provides explicit patent protection from contributors
+- Requires preservation of copyright and license notices
+- Permits proprietary modifications and derivatives

-For more information about AGPLv3, visit: https://www.gnu.org/licenses/agpl-3.0.html
+For more information about Apache 2.0, visit: https://www.apache.org/licenses/LICENSE-2.0